 The judge Signed of on the parenting plan we came to an agreement in October 2018.
 Parenting class for father was a mandatory.
 Father is now saying there’s no time limit and refuses to take the classes.

 A Parenting Class is always required in any domestic relations action including children.
 If it was a temporary parenting plan and there's still a final hearing in the future, then ideally before the next hearing.
 Your attorney will let the judge know.
-If the by judge signing off you mean on a...Read more »
+If the by judge signing off you mean...Read more »

 Yes, talk to your attorney about your concerns.
 He works for you.
 If that still doesn't resolve the issue, you may consider a consult with another attorney to discuss your options. ~ Kim Ebert, Attorney at Law, (678) 818-6543, serving Georgia, Florida, Hawaii and several Federal Districts.

 The supervisor of defax told my daughter no my mother couldn't do guardenship cuz she lives in Florida but the child is placed in Florida with my mother as foster.
-I have read that guardianship could be done if parental rights we're thinking of being stripped but if so do they go through Florida or...
+I have read that guardianship could be done if parental rights we're thinking of being stripped but if so do they go through...
 Read more »

 You're in luck.
 I'm licensed in Florida and Georgia.
 I disagree with what the DFCS employee said.
 The issue really is whether your daughter will consent to the Guardianship of her child.
-If the answer is yes, there's really no reason that a Guardianship action cannot be had in Florida even if...Read more »
+If the answer is yes, there's really no reason that a Guardianship action cannot be had in...Read more »

 First, you may wish to consult with a local attorney here to review the language of the order(s) that award you visitation.
 A competent attorney in this manner will also provide you options.
 Hopefully both personal jurisdiction of the other parent and the order(s) of which you speak are the same...Read more »